 SPOILER ALERT: the following article may contain spoilers for Stranger Things Volume 4

-Just like millions of other people around the world, I have spent a lot of time recently glued to my TV bingeing the newest season of Stranger Things.
+Like millions of other people around the world, I have spent a lot of time recently glued to my TV bingeing the newest season of Stranger Things.
 Although I have been a fan of the show since the beginning, I was pleasantly surprised to see how the story has grown and matured along with its characters.

 The Hawkins kids have been through a lot over the past few years.
-Previous seasons had seen characters suffer abuse from family members, cope with loss and anxiety, all while fighting interdimensional monsters and keeping up with schoolwork.
+Previous seasons had seen characters suffer abuse from family members, and cope with loss and anxiety, all while fighting interdimensional monsters and keeping up with schoolwork.

-Even though much of the show takes place in an outlandish sci-fi world, the season still contained some very down to earth lessons about the journey of suffering and healing that we thought were worth discussing further.
+Even though much of the show takes place in an outlandish sci-fi world, the season still contained some very down-to-earth lessons about the journey of suffering and healing that we thought were worth discussing further.

-- Age does not invalidate your suffering
+1. Age does not invalidate your trauma suffering

 This season didn’t pull its punches when showing what a devastating effect trauma can have on young people.
 The season’s primary antagonist, Vecna, served as a terrifying metaphor for the dangers of living with trauma.